-In the example above, we don't really need the payment sat in there as a current transaction.
-So, we need to allocate it to the invoice.
+In the example above, we don't really need the payment or the invoice sat in there as current transactions.
+So, we need to allocate the payment to the invoice.
 To do this, single right click on the payment, the 'Allocation' button on the righthand side should no longer be greyed out, click it.
 The following form will appear: